OptMLGroup/EcholocationDNN/README.md

   2) Pre-Processed Samples (i.e X and Y matrices)
   3) Model

-The raw audio samples and ground truth images for both single and multi object problems are provieded.
+The raw audio samples and ground truth images for both single and multi object problems are provided [here]().

 The data pre-processing notebook takes the raw audio and image files as an input.
 The input files are expected to come from a directory with two sub folder named Recording and Images for audio and image files respectively.